 It turns out the NFL commissioned a logo for the newly formed Seattle Seahawks in 1976 and the logo designers were inspired by Northwest coast art, specifically this mask depicting an eagle.

 There was one problem though, the Burke Museum had a picture, but they weren’t sure where the mask was actually located.
-Luckily, their blog post went viral and in no time at all a museum in Maine contacted the Burke saying they had the mask.
+Luckily, their blog post went viral and a museum in Maine contacted the Burke saying they had the mask.

-After a successful Kickstarter campaign, which was supported by the faithful 12th Man, and lots of careful planning, the mask made its way to Seattle and is on display at the Burke Museum through July 27, 2015.
+After a successful Kickstarter campaign, the mask was on display at the Burke Museum through July 27, 2015.

 Since arriving in Seattle, the Burke Museum has learned even more about the mask.
 It was carved in the late 19th century by members of the Kwakwaka’wakw tribe, located on Vancouver Island.
 Masks like this one are used in dance and typically tell the story of a family, or a family member’s super-natural encounters.
 The mask also opens up, revealing the face of a man.